 - mild, unscented baby soap and shampoo

-- an infant tub
+- an infant tub, if using

 - clean clothes or PJs